 Local Pro Sports And Teams

-What’s more is that each of these teams has a dedicated fan base, making them perfect initial sports wagerers for the future industry.
-Many of these teams support the legalization of sports betting, especially since many of them may be able to qualify as partners for sportsbook operators.
+What’s more is that each franchise has a dedicated and wide-ranging fan base, making them perfect initial sports wagerers for the future industry.
+Many of these teams support the legalization of sports betting, especially since many of them qualify and have become partners for sports gambling operators.

-When sports betting does eventually come to Massachusetts, you’ll likely be able to bet on all the major American sports mentioned above alongside sports like soccer, NASCAR, MMA and UFC fighting, and more.
-Most big sportsbooks even include international betting markets for wagering on sports like cricket, rugby, and more.
+When sports betting does eventually come to Massachusetts, you’ll likely be able to bet on all the major American sports mentioned above alongside sports like soccer, NASCAR, MMA, and more.
+Most big sportsbooks even include international betting markets for wagering on sports like cricket, rugby, and table tennis.

-Speaking of betting markets, eSports is becoming more popular around the world.
-Future operators in Massachusetts like DraftKings and FanDuel will almost certainly provide betting lines for eSports competitions for popular games like League of Legends and more.
+Speaking of betting markets, esports is becoming more popular around the world.
+Future operators in Massachusetts like DraftKings and FanDuel will almost certainly provide betting lines for esports competitions for popular games like Dota 2, League of Legends, Counter-Strike: Global Offensive, Valorant, and more.

 Legal Betting Vs Illegal Betting In Massachusetts